 - foster international educational partnerships.

 The MACIE program welcomes applicants from a variety of academic backgrounds, experiences, and expertise, so there are endless opportunities available for those who seek to increase their professional opportunities by earning a degree in our program.
 MACIE graduates are currently working in a variety of positions in international development, with international organizations and non-profits, school policy reform, international and study abroad education, transitional schools for prospective international students, and acting as school administrators and teachers.
 The interdisciplinary nature of the MACIE degree allows our students to pursue any of these options, plus many more.

 The required core courses enhance your research, analytical, and writing skills, as well as those skills developed in the cognate (minor).
 These combined skills are a foundation of knowledge for success in a cross-cultural and international environment.
-Whether you work in the US or abroad, successfully serving diverse populations requires the cultural sensitivity, critical knowledge, and "wide-awakeness" that the MACIE program seeks to instill.
+Whether you work in the US or abroad, successfully serving diverse populations requires the cultural sensitivity, critical knowledge, and attention to context that the MACIE program seeks to instill.